ably/engineering/sdk/github.md

 - Dashes replaced with spaces
 - The first letter of each word capitalised
-- Dashes preceding a variant suffix replaces by a colon and a space (`': '`)
+- Dashes preceding a variant suffix replaced by a colon and a space (`': '`)

 Examples: